MrDlt/Emoji-Imitation-Game/README.md

 Unity Version: 2022.3.17f1

+### Before running the project, you need to:

-Need to Install [UnityCapture](https://github.com/schellingb/UnityCapture) On your computer.
+1. Install [UnityCapture](https://github.com/schellingb/UnityCapture) On your computer.